 Through the years I've been influenced by many artists, including Edward Gorey, Barbara Nessim, Alex Gross, Boris Artzybasheff, Louise Nevelson, Joseph Cornell, and Robert Crumb.
 I honor these brilliant people and many others with each new piece I produce.

-I now live in a Louis I. Kahn–designed Bauhaus abode in the New Deal town of Roosevelt, NJ—with my husband, two dogs, and four cats—where I continue to be compelled to make new stuff out of old stuff.
+I now live in a Louis I. Kahn–designed Bauhaus abode in the New Deal town of Roosevelt, NJ—with my husband and three cats—where I continue to be compelled to make new stuff out of old stuff.